That old car sitting unused could cost you far more than you think. Before you leave it abandoned, here’s what every Ontario car owner should know.

 1. Sell It for Scrap

 If your car doesn’t run or is too damaged, it might still have value.
 Car scrapyards and auto recyclers will pay you for it.
-Prices depend on the weight and metal value, but you can earn a few hundred dollars for even the worst vehicles.
+Prices depend on the vehicle’s weight and scrap metal value, but even badly damaged cars can still earn you a few hundred dollars.

 Auto recyclers safely drain fluids, remove usable parts, and recycle the metal.
 This protects the environment and keeps your name clear of any issues.